henrywu2019/BentoML/docs/source/concepts.rst

 Model Management
 ----------------

-By default, :ref:`BentoService#save <kappa-bentoservice-save-label>` will save all the BentoService saved bundle files under :code:`~/kappa/repository/` directory, following by the service name and service version as sub-directory name.
-And all the metadata of saved BentoService are stored in a local SQLite database file at :code:`~/kappa/storage.db`.
+By default, :ref:`MyModel#save <kappa-MyModel-save-label>` will save all the MyModel saved bundle files under :code:`~/kappa/repository/` directory, following by the service name and service version as sub-directory name.
+And all the metadata of saved MyModel are stored in a local SQLite database file at :code:`~/kappa/storage.db`.

-Users can easily query and use all the BentoService they have created, for example, to list all the BentoService created:
+Users can easily query and use all the MyModel they have created, for example, to list all the MyModel created:

 .. code-block:: bash